statueofdavid/system-tuning/README.md

 ... this is yet another one of my project ideas (yaoompi) ...

 hoping this one happens though 'cause, at the time of this writing, I believe this is the one to the unlock the rest (tottutr) :^)

+rando thought from my inital dive, "...isolation is the first step in implementing a more secure system..."

+also thinking about whether or not I eventually clean up this readme or if I keep it doc my journey... solution: clean up it up once declared_space has a blog and this may be my first post on it ¯\_(ツ)_/¯